 Looking for a great-sounding tube amp to pair with your Les Paul?
 Or maybe a loud and proud solid-state model for your heavy metal band?
 Then you can’t go wrong with Marshall or Orange.
 But which one is better?

 Let’s take a look at some key differences between Marshall and Orange amps, so you can decide for yourself.

 - Marshall is generally more well-known than Orange.

-- Marshall’s signature sound is characterized by sizzling distortion and crunch, whereas Orange offers tons of gain but still maintain incredible clarity and definition.
+- Marshall’s signature sound is characterized by sizzling distortion and crunch.
+Whereas Orange offers tons of gain but still maintains incredible clarity and definition.

 - Orange amps have a retro look with their choice of tolex color and black logo.
 Marshall sticks to its sleek design of black amps with white faceplates and gold knobs.